nicole-benes/kanawa-mura/README.md

 ### A Drupal based resource for the 4th edition of Legend of the Five Rings role-playing game.

 ## Overview
-Big thanks to all the wiki editors who made Last Haiku [Last Haiku](https://lasthaiku.wikidot.com/ "Last Haiku").
+Big thanks to all the wiki editors who made [Last Haiku](https://lasthaiku.wikidot.com/ "Last Haiku").
 Without their work, this site wouldn't exist.

 ### Installing
 1. Have a working LAMP stack